Calebh101/docs/emails/login.md

 ## Verify Your Login

 This email just contains a 6-character 2-factor-authentication (2FA) code.
-It also includes the IP address of the device trying to log in.
+It also includes the IP address and user agent of the device trying to log in.
+The user agent basically tells you what type of device and what browser they're using.